opensearch-project/project-website/_posts/2023-10-28-optimize-refresh-interval.markdown

   - technical-posts
 meta_description: Learn how to optimize the refresh interval of an OpenSearch index and strike a balance between the speed at which indexed information is available for search with CPU and I/O costs

-meta_keywords: OpenSearch refresh interval, refresh interval optimization, optimie OpenSearch index performance
+meta_keywords: OpenSearch refresh interval, refresh interval optimization, optimize OpenSearch index performance

 ---

 This blog post will discuss optimizing the refresh interval of an OpenSearch index.
 Optimizing the refresh interval will allow you to get the best performance from OpenSearch.